-Dan Kahan, a professor at Yale Law School, said “we need studies that study fake news directly” to measure its effects.
+According to Dan Kahan, a professor at Yale Law School, “we need studies that study fake news directly” to measure its effects.
 Lacking concrete information on fake news, Kahan presented theoretical models to describe how fake news might be propagated.
-He said he believes the most accurate model is the motivated-public model, which involves a culturally motivated public demanding misinformation that matches their viewpoints, which opportunistic misinformers supply.
+He believes the most accurate model is the motivated-public model, which involves a culturally motivated public demanding misinformation that matches their viewpoints, which opportunistic misinformers supply.

-Kahan said, “culturally toxic memes,” widely circulated self-propagating ideas that fuse positions on politically charged issues to individual identities, increase polarization on issues among motivated public groups.
-Kahan said he worries Donald Trump’s often misinformed tweets on issues like childhood vaccinations and comments such as those accusing illegal immigrants of spreading Zika virus make Trump a “toxic-meme propagator of unparalleled influence.”
-Science communication is in danger of being polluted when currently non-controversial science issues are “pulled across the polarizing line” in the current political climate, according to Kahan.
+Kahan described, “culturally toxic memes” (widely circulated self-propagating ideas that fuse positions on politically charged issues to individual identities) as increasing polarization among motivated public groups.
+Kahan worries that Donald Trump’s often misinformed tweets on topics such as childhood vaccinations and comments accusing illegal immigrants of spreading Zika virus make Trump a “toxic-meme propagator of unparalleled influence.”
+Science communication is in danger of being polluted when noncontroversial science is “pulled across the polarizing line” in the current political climate, Kahan commented.

-To combat fake science news or just bad information about science, Brossard suggested higher quality coverage of peer-reviewed research and more training of scientists to communicate science with the public.
+To combat fake science news or just simply incorrect science, Brossard suggested higher-quality coverage of peer-reviewed research and more training of scientists to communicate science with the public.
 Brossard cautioned, “Let’s make sure not to oversimplify the science-media environment by dichotomizing.
 It’s not [scientists] versus [the public].”

-Julie Cairo from the University of Rhode Island shared data from five studies demonstrating challenges students face when analyzing online information.
-“Eighty percent of middle schoolers believed ads were real news,” Cairo said, “and 30% to 70% of college students couldn’t differentiate between mainstream and fringe sources.”
-Cairo offered the following four ways to enhance students’ abilities critically evaluate what they see on the internet.
+Julie Cairo from the University of Rhode Island shared data from five studies demonstrating the challenges students face when analyzing online information.
+“Eighty percent of middle schoolers believed ads were real news,” Cairo said, “and 30% to 70% of college students could not differentiate between mainstream and fringe sources.”
+Cairo offered the following four ways to enhance students’ abilities to critically evaluate what they see on the internet.

-First, Cairo said educators should discuss multiple dimensions of critical evaluation such as analyzing content for relevance and accuracy and examining sources for reliability and perspective.
-She then said students should be encouraged to use multiple quality indicators to evaluate information, using the “SCAM” framework: identify sources, claims, and arguments, then make a decision.
-Cairo’s next suggestion for improving information assessment was to realize the validity of differing perspectives.
-“Something can be biased without being bogus,” said Cairo.
-Lastly, Cairo said, “[We should] teach students to be critical consumers and critical producers of online information.”
+First, educators should discuss multiple dimensions of critical evaluation, such as analyzing content for relevance and accuracy and examining sources for reliability and perspective.
+Second, students should be encouraged to use multiple quality indicators to evaluate information, applying the SCAM framework: identify sources, claims, and arguments, and then make a decision.
+Third, to realize the validity of differing perspectives.
+“Something can be biased without being bogus,” she remarked.
+Lastly, Cairo encouraged, “teach[ing] students to be critical consumers and critical producers of online information.”

 Bringing Scholarly Communication into the 21st Century